movlan/SEI-CC-7/work/w07/d3/01-python-containers.md

 	print(red, green, blue)
 	> red green blue
 	```
-	A tuple of variables on the left-side of the assignment operator and a tuple of values on the right is all it takes.
+	Comma separated variables on the left-side of the assignment operator and a tuple of values on the right is all it takes.

 ---
 ## Sequences Can Be "Sliced"